Pellay/handlebars.extensions/README.md

 # handlebars.extensions
-A few usefull helpers for the excellent HandleBars.js library.
+A few useful helpers for the excellent HandleBars.js library.